Macy’s (NYSE:M) Releases FY 2021 Earnings Guidance

-Several equities research analysts have recently issued reports on M shares.
-Deutsche Bank Aktiengesellschaft raised their price target on Macy’s from $16.00 to $23.00 and gave the company a hold rating in a research report on Wednesday, May 19th.
-Telsey Advisory Group lifted their price target on Macy’s from $16.00 to $20.00 and gave the stock a market perform rating in a research report on Wednesday, May 19th.
-Credit Suisse Group increased their price objective on Macy’s from $13.00 to $16.00 and gave the company an underperform rating in a research report on Wednesday, May 19th.
-TheStreet raised shares of Macy’s from a d rating to a c- rating in a research report on Tuesday, May 18th.
-Finally, Evercore ISI reissued an outperform rating on shares of Macy’s in a report on Wednesday, May 19th.
-Five analysts have rated the stock with a sell rating, three have issued a hold rating and three have given a buy rating to the stock.
-The company has an average rating of Hold and a consensus target price of $14.63.
+A number of research firms recently issued reports on M. Morgan Stanley boosted their price objective on Macy’s from $11.00 to $17.00 and gave the company an underweight rating in a research note on Wednesday, May 19th.
+TheStreet upgraded Macy’s from a d rating to a c- rating in a research report on Tuesday, May 18th.
+Credit Suisse Group upped their price objective on Macy’s from $13.00 to $16.00 and gave the stock an underperform rating in a report on Wednesday, May 19th.
+Deutsche Bank Aktiengesellschaft boosted their target price on Macy’s from $16.00 to $23.00 and gave the company a hold rating in a research note on Wednesday, May 19th.
+Finally, JPMorgan Chase & Co. boosted their target price on Macy’s from $15.00 to $16.00 and gave the company an underweight rating in a research note on Monday, April 19th.
+Five investment analysts have rated the stock with a sell rating, three have assigned a hold rating and three have issued a buy rating to the stock.
+The company presently has a consensus rating of Hold and a consensus target price of $14.63.

-In other news, EVP John T. Harper sold 5,255 shares of Macy’s stock in a transaction on Wednesday, March 24th.
+In other news, EVP John T. Harper sold 5,255 shares of the firm’s stock in a transaction on Wednesday, March 24th.
 The stock was sold at an average price of $16.25, for a total value of $85,393.75.
-Following the completion of the sale, the executive vice president now directly owns 36,539 shares of the company’s stock, valued at approximately $593,758.75.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-Insiders sold a total of 6,112 shares of company stock valued at $100,826 in the last 90 days.
-0.74% of the stock is currently owned by corporate insiders.
+Following the transaction, the executive vice president now directly owns 36,539 shares in the company, valued at approximately $593,758.75.
+The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
+Over the last 90 days, insiders sold 6,112 shares of company stock worth $100,826.
+Company insiders own 0.74% of the company’s stock.

 About Macy’s